 - Mr. Imagination: Piggley, past and present.

 - Only Sane Man: Wiley considers himself this among the rest of the sheep in his flock.

-- The Parent Produced Project: The episode Mi Galeon revolves around Don Toro getting a little too excited about building a model boat with Ferny; he builds an elaborate, beautiful, fully-functional Spanish galleon, while Ferny's friends' models are crude and clearly kid-produced.
-The episode ends with a rather heartwarming Aesop about the fact that even parents make mistakes sometimes.
+- The Parent-Produced Project: The episode Mi Galeon revolves around Don Toro getting a little too excited about building a model boat with Ferny; he builds an elaborate, beautiful, fully-functional Spanish galleon, while Ferny's friends' models are crude and clearly kid-produced.
+The episode ends with An Aesop about the fact that even parents make mistakes sometimes.

 - Punny Name: Almost every character's name identifies what animal he or she is.

 - Puppy Love: "Ferny Gets A Crush" involves Ferny getting a huge crush on his classmate Millie Pelly.
 Piggley and Dannan try to help him woo her, but he learns that he's better off trusting his own instincts.
 Millie feels the same way about Ferny.

 - Raised by Grandparents: Dannan lives with her grandma, although she mentioned her mother once.

 - Rhymes on a Dime: Meg's part of the story in the first part of "Wish Upon a Story".

 - Suddenly Speaking: In later episodes, Shirley, a sheep in Wiley's flock who had given birth to a lamb in Growing Pains, is able to talk; Wiley even assumes the role of her Henpecked Husband.
 She is voiced by Joan Rivers.